Ignorability

-Pearl devised a simple graphical criterion, called back-door, that entails ignorability and identifies sets of covariates that achieve this condition.
+Judea Pearl devised a simple graphical criterion, called back-door, that entails ignorability and identifies sets of covariates that achieve this condition.

 Ignorability means we can ignore how one ended up in one vs. the other group (‘treated’ $Tx = 1$, or ‘control’ $Tx = 0$) when it comes to the potential outcome (say $Y$).
-It has also been called unconfoundedness, selection on the observables, or no omitted variable bias.
+The potential $Y$ outcome of a person $i$ had they been treated or not does not depend on whether they have really been (observable) treated or not.
+We can treat their potential outcomes as exchangeable.